Ian-N-N/Sales_Contacts_Manager/README.md

 explorer.exe index.html
 ```
 ## Live Demo\
-For the live demo, one can just click on the link provided below:
+For the live demo, one can just click on the link provided below:<br>
 [View the Live Site](https://ian-n-n.github.io/Sales_Contacts_Manager/)

 ## Auhtor